 - Check for immediate danger - if there is call emergency services

-- Listen to your local radio for updates
+- Listen to your local radio and check social media and emergency services apps for updates

 - You should ideally already have your emergency kit ready to go, including important items and documents